 Braniewo is a seat of a county in the Warmian-Masurian Voivodeship, located right by the border with Russia and in a close proximity to the Vistula Lagoon.
 The town may boast of many interesting monuments and therefore it is of attraction to enthusiasts of sightseeing.
-It is also a good starting point to Russia and Polish seaside.
+It is also a good starting point to Russia and Polish seaside (where you can take the Tricity Tour or Gdansk tours).

 Braniewo may boast of many monuments.
 The most interesting ones are: Basilica of St. Katherine from 1343-1442, a gate tower of the former Bishops’ Castle, chapel of St. Roch as well as the building of Collegium Hosianum.
 Churches are also fascinating monuments.
 Worthy of interest are especially Sanctuary of the Feast of the Cross and St. Trinity Church.
 The first one was built by Jesuits in between 1722 and 1747.
 The main altar and bye-altars were created by Jan Chrystian Schmidt and the pulpit by Jan Frey.
 The St. Trinity Church, on the other hand, was built in the early 16th century and its vestry and porch in the second half of the 17th century.
 The main altar was created by Jan Frey.

-Braniewo’s perfect location in the northern Poland makes it a great starting point to Russia and the Baltic Sea.
+Braniewo’s perfect location in the northern Poland makes it a great starting point to Russia and the Baltic Sea, or to visit Malbork Castle.

 Braniewo is a town and a seat of the county and the commune in the Warmian-Masurian Voivodeship.
 It lies on the Warmian Plain, by the Pasleka River and is populated by more than 17.600 people.